GodotModding/gmlwiki/docs/guides/integration/godot_project_setup.md

     - Repeat the above steps for *mod_loader_store.gd*
 3. Reorder the autoloads so that `ModLoaderStore` is at the top and `ModLoader` is in the second spot.

+???+ note
-?> The ModLoader autoloads must be placed at the top of the autoload list to ensure they can affect other autoloads/singletons.
+     The ModLoader autoloads must be placed at the top of the autoload list to ensure they can affect other autoloads/singletons.
 In certain cases, you may want to make modding of an autoload more difficult, such as for cheat detection.
 In such cases, you can use the `allow_modloader_autoloads_anywhere` setting.
 Read more about it on the [Mod Loader Options](mod_loader_options.md) page.

 4. Click Close, and save your project.
     - Scene > Save All Scenes